 It’s not cheap, but you don’t have to break into a bank to explore the city.

 There are some other tips that you should take into consideration.
 A lot in London can be explored on foot, save whatever you can.
 The British weather is the most unpredictable things in life, make sure you carry a raingear along!
-The cobbled streets and uneven pavements can often making walking challenging, ensure you wear the right shoes.
+The cobbled streets and uneven pavements can often make walking challenging, ensure you wear the right shoes.
 The English have their rules, so while on tube escalators walk on the left and stand on the right!

-You’re likely to have to time of your life as a first time traveler to London!
+You’re likely to have to time of your life as a first-time traveler to London!